dhathri2004/CICD-Pipeline/README.md

-Welcome to the **Spring Boot Application CI/CD Pipeline** project!
+Welcome to the ** Application CI/CD Pipeline** project!
 This repository demonstrates how I designed and implemented a Continuous Integration and Continuous Deployment (CI/CD) pipeline for a Spring Boot application using a variety of modern tools and technologies.

 ---